wp-plugins/portfolio-gallery/readme.txt

 ### Adding a Portfolio Gallery.

-To add a new Portfolio Gallery go to Porfolios> Add New Porfolio / Gallery.
+To add a new Portfolio Gallery go to Portfolios> Add New Portfolio / Gallery.

 Add images.
 Use the standard WordPress Image uploader to add an image presing Add Project/Image button.